 Overriding Nexus Rules

 The 1992 U.S. Supreme Court case Quill Corp. v.
-North Dakota (504 U.S. 298) set the precedent requiring that sellers must pay sales tax only if they had "nexus" in a state—legalese for a physical presence there.
+North Dakota (504 U.S. 298) set a precedent requiring that sellers must pay sales tax only if they had "nexus" in a state—legalese for a physical presence there.
 It was generally accepted that this meant they had either property or employees located within the state.

-Ultimately, the decision comes down to the states.
+The decision ultimately came down to the states, however.
 They could require these taxes if they wanted to.
-All online and catalog sales could become taxable regardless of whether the seller has a physical location in the state.
+All online and catalog sales could become taxable regardless of whether the seller had a physical location in the state.

 Which States Would This Affect?

-This bill only applies to states that have been approved for membership in the Streamlined Sales Tax Project, an organization made up of state government officials.
-Its goal is to standardize sales tax laws and registrations for all states, and 23 states are members.
+This Main Street Fairness Act applied only to states that were approved for membership in the Streamlined Sales Tax Project, an organization made up of state government officials.
+Its goal was to standardize sales tax laws and registrations for all states, and 23 states were members.
 If the Main Street bill were to eventually pass, at least in its previous form, those 23 states would have the authority to require online retailers to collect taxes in their states, even if those retailers don’t have a physical presence or nexus there.

-The presumption is that many other states would be compelled to become members of the Streamlined Sales Tax Project if this law were passed.
+The presumption was that many other states would have been compelled to become members of the Streamlined Sales Tax Project if this law were passed.
 These new member states would then also be able to enforce sales taxes on out-of-state online retailers.
-This law could potentially affect more than just these 23 states, depending on which and how many states choose to join.
+This law could potentially affect more than just these 23 states, depending on how many chose to join.